rowantseng/FUnIE-GAN-PyTorch/README.md

 ![result](images/result.png)

-As above, the result is trained on paired dataset `underwater_imagenet` using `FUnIE-GAN-V2` architecture.
+As above, the result is trained on paired dataset `underwater_scenes` using `FUnIE-GAN-V2` architecture, which has the best performance of SSIM, PSNR, and UIQM(see [evaluation](https://github.com/rowantseng/FUnIE-GAN-PyTorch/tree/master/evaluation)).

 ## Citing FUnIE-GAN